ityreh/openstage/README.md

-# openstage
+# OpenStage

-OpenStage is an Open Source Integrated Developer Portal
+OpenStage is an Open Source Developer Portal